Heptalysis Whitepaper

 over the competition.

-To customers cost in not just of the product, but also training,
+To customers cost is not just in the product, but also in training,

-and other changes required to use the product.
-This must be kept
+and other changes that may be required to use the product.
+This

-in mind when evaluating a products benefits over substitutes.
+must be kept in mind when evaluating a products benefits over

-A product may have many advantages over the competition, but if
+substitutes.
+A product may have many advantages over the competition,

-there are two many barriers to adoption the product will never
+but if there are two many barriers to adoption the product will

 It is important to know: